navko11/TerminalApp/readme.md

 The system will allow you to view/add/remove employees and input basic information of employees.
 After all the inputs are declared with values, the result of the payslip of the employee will be displayed.

 ![Title](appscreenshots/Screenshot_1.jpg)

+ ** Using the App **
-Python version 3.11.4
+App created with Python version 3.11.4

-As long as the python version is above 3.7 the app should run with no problem I had to input these commands in order to open virtual environment in my Windows system, it may be different for linux/mac users.
+As long as the python version is above 3.7 the app should run with no problem

+I had to input these commands in order to open virtual environment in my Windows system, it may be different for linux/mac users.
 1. python -m venv tutorial-env
 2. Set-ExecutionPolicy Unrestricted -Scope Process (This step can be skipped if user is not restricted.)
 3. tutorial-env\Scripts\activate
 4. python main.py

+** Install packages **
 Packages used taken from https://pypi.org/:
 - pip install art = used for main menu title "Payroll App".
 - pip install colorama = used for sub-menu titles and error messages to give "life" to the terminal.

+When terminal is running the app, navigation is made simply by inputting numbered options from a list on the menu.
+At the view/add/remove features of the app, inputs are to be created by the user to manage the app.
+When employees are created with data filled, complete "employee hours worked (weekly)" menu to receive payslip info.

 Features of the app: